-To receive meeting notices and public policy action alerts from MFN's Public Policy Department, sign up on the MFN website at marylandfamilynetwork.org/public-policy, email publicpolicy@marylandfamilynetwork.org, or call 410.659.7701 x146.
+To receive meeting notices and public policy action alerts from MFN's Public Policy Department, visit act.marylandfamilynetwork.org/policysignup, email publicpolicy@marylandfamilynetwork.org, or call 410.659.7701 x146.

 Maryland Child Care Resource Network (MCCRN)

 MCCRN, established in 1989, consists of LOCATE: Child Care, a centralized child care referral service, and 12 regional Child Care Resource Centers statewide.
 The Network is administered by MFN under a grant with the Maryland State Department of Education.
 MCCRN provides parents free assistance in finding regulated child care; offers child care providers training and technical assistance to increase the quality and expand the capacity of their programs; and supplies policy makers with current data on the supply, demand, and cost of child care in their districts and across the state.